myreceiptt/nota-markdown/archived-oioi/2025/12/20251209-bgc-iblooming-presentation.md

+---
+description: >-
+  The goal of this session is to give a clear and structured picture of where the BGC × iBLOOMING integration currently stands — not in terms of document completeness, but in terms of system architecture, alignment, and decision readiness for Phase 1.
+icon: markdown
+cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
+coverY: 0
+---

 # BGC x iBLOOMING Presentation by Prof. NOTA - 20251209

 ---

 ## ✅ I. FULL SLIDE DECK

-Here we provide the SLIDE PRESENTATION, 6–8 MINUTE SCRIPT, CHEAT SHEET, and CLOSING that is very concrete and not floating, all of which have been integrated with:
+Here we provide the SLIDE PRESENTATION, 6–8 MINUTE SCRIPT, and CLOSING that is very concrete and not floating, all of which have been integrated with:

 - [UNDERSTANDING Doc](https://baca.endhonesa.com/all-notas-markdowns/~gitbook/pdf?page=4Eh8GomcmSGx85uX6sBg&only=yes&limit=100) ✔️
 - [WHITEPAPER Doc](https://baca.endhonesa.com/all-notas-markdowns/~gitbook/pdf?page=307NXv8YeYMxsWTZaV5z&only=yes&limit=100) ✔️